-WINTER SNOW STORM IN A JAR SCIENCE EXPERIMENT!
+SNOW STORM IN A JAR SCIENCE EXPERIMENT!

 We have extra freezing cold temperatures here right now as does much of the country.
 You don’t have to be stuck on screens if you are stuck inside, make your very own snow storm in a jar science experiment instead.

-SUPPLIES FOR A SNOW STORM IN A JAR OR CUP
+SNOW STORM IN A JAR

-Oil (vegetable oil or baby oil)
+- Oil (vegetable oil or baby oil)

-White Washable School Paint
+- White Washable School Paint

-Alka Seltzer Tablets
+- Alka Seltzer Tablets

-Cup, Jar, or Bottle
+- Cup, Jar, or Bottle

-- Mix in 1 tsp of paint (acrylic glitter paint works well too)
+STEP 2: Mix in 1 tsp of paint (acrylic glitter paint works well too)

-- Observe the reaction that takes place.
+Observe the reaction that takes place.

 Exploring liquid density and chemical reactions all in one easy to set up science activity in a jar!

 I am pretty sure everyone observed the reaction that happened when the tablet was dropped into the cup.
 This reaction is what creates an awesome snow storm effect.
-The table contains acid and base that when mixed with the water, creates the bubbles.
+The table contains an acid and a base that when mixed with the water, creates the bubbles.
 We have quite a few experiments that fizz, pop, and bang here.